canonical/vanilla-framework/docs/base/code.md

 View example of the code copyable pattern
 </a>

 <div class="p-notification--caution">
   <p class="p-notification__response">
     <span class="p-notification__status">Warning:</span>This pattern requires JS to be functional.
   </p>
 </div>

+### Functionality

+Please copy the entire JS in the example, for copy to clipboard functionality.

 ### Numbered